shymonk/django-datatable/readme.md

 ## Overview
 <br>
-Table is a simple Django app to origanize data in tabular form.
+Django-able is a simple Django app to origanize data in tabular form.
 It is based on [datatable](http://datatables.net).

 ## Quick start